weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 To obtain the opposite inclusion, pick p € «, and pick r € a, r > p.
 Then THE REAL AND COMPLEX NUMBER SYSTEMS 19

-p—re0* and p=r+(p—r)ea + 0% Thus « = a+ 0*.
+p-re0* and p=r+(p-r)ea + 0% Thus « = a+ 0*.
 We conclude
 that a + 0* = a.
 (A5) Fix ae R. Let f8 be the set of all p with the following property:

-There exists r > 0 such that —p — r¢ a.
+There exists r > 0 such that -p - rc a.

-In other words, some rational number smaller than —p fails to be in a.
+In other words, some rational number smaller than -p fails to be in a.

 We show that f € R and that a + § = 0*.

-Ifs¢ xandp= —s— 1, then —p — 1 ¢ a, hence pe f.
+Ifsc xandp= -s- 1, then -p - 1 c a, hence pe f.
 So pis not empty.
-If q€a, then —g¢ f.
+If q€a, then -gc f.
 So ff # Q. Hence f satisfies (I).

-Pick pep, and pick r>0, so that —p —ré¢ a.
-If q<p, then —q—r>—p-—r, hence —q—ré¢a.
+Pick pep, and pick r>0, so that -p -réc a.
+If q<p, then -q-r>-p-r, hence -q-réca.
 Thus qef, and (II) holds.
 Put t=p +(r/2).
-Then t>p, and —t-(r/2)= —p —r¢ a, so that te f.
+Then t>p, and -t-(r/2)= -p -rc a, so that te f.
 Hence f satisfies (111).

 We have proved that f € R.

-If reaxand s€ ff, then --s¢ a, hence r< —s, r +5 <0.
+If reaxand s€ ff, then -sc a, hence r< -s, r +5 <0.
 Thus a+ fc Ox

-To prove the opposite inclusion, pick ve 0*, put w = —/2.
-Then w > 0, and there is an integer n such that nw € a but (n + 1)w ¢ a.
+To prove the opposite inclusion, pick ve 0*, put w = -/2.
+Then w > 0, and there is an integer n such that nw € a but (n + 1)w c a.
 (Note that this depends on the fact that Q has the archimedean property!)
-Put p= —(n + 2)w.
-Then pe f, since —p — w¢ a, and
+Put p= -(n + 2)w.
+Then pe f, since -p - wc a, and

 v=nw+pea +f.
 Thus 0* = a + f.
 We conclude that a + f = 0%.
-This # will of course be denoted by —a.
+This # will of course be denoted by -a.

 Step 5 Having proved that the addition defined in Step 4 satisfies Axioms (A) of Definition 1.12, it follows that Proposition 1.14 is valid in R, and we can